 Carbon Footprinting: This exercise gives an indication of the carbon intensity of our portfolios overall, and also boosts our understanding of where the greatest sensitivities are, whether in terms of emissions, or in other ways such as the risk of stranded assets.
 The data from our carbon footprinting also plays a key role as we continue to develop our climate related engagement programme.

 We have also signed the Montreal Carbon Pledge for certain funds.
 Signing the Pledge commits an asset manager to measuring and disclosing the carbon footprint of some or all equity portfolios on an annual basis.
 The aim is that the Portfolio Manager will use this information either for engagement purposes or to set carbon reduction targets.
-Sparinvest signed the Montreal Carbon Pledge for the following funds:
+Sparinvest signed the Montreal Carbon Pledge and produces Carbon Footprint Reports for the following four funds: